Last Updated on November 15, 2021 by Peter Wood

 Pictures are among the most commonly misused types of content through the Internet.
-If you are an artiest or photographer that create images for the Internet, you would be happy to see people like your works.
-However, the photo use is more than putting them in their blog or Facebook.
-There have been several cases of photos posted online being used for commercial purpose.
-Now it’s important to copyright photos legally.
+If you are an artist or photographer that creates images for the Internet, you would be happy to see people like your works.
+However, photo use is more than putting them in their blog or Facebook.
+There have been several cases of photos posted online for commercial purposes.
+Now it’s significant to copyright photos legally.

-When you search on the Internet for high-resolution images, many of them are watermarked with the author’s personal text or image.
-Adding watermark on your own work is a direct declaration to people who see them: I am the owner of the photo, get my permission before use it.
+When you search on the Internet for high-resolution images, you can find most of them are watermarked with the author’s text or image.
+Adding a watermark on your work is a direct declaration to people who see them: I am the photo owner to get my permission before using it.

-With time goes by, adding watermark in an art way becomes a trend.
+As time goes by, adding watermark in an art way becomes a trend.
 Photos you post on social media, like Facebook and Instagram, are all watermarked with your profile name on them.
-What if you want to make your own special mark apart from what social media stamp on.
-WidsMob ImageConvert should be the best tools to copyright photos with watermark in batch process and instant preview.
+What if you want to make your mark apart from what social media stamp on.
+WidsMob ImageConvert should be the best tool to copyright photos with watermark in batch process and instant preview.

-1. Download and Install Photo Converter.
-After that you can launch the program as the screenshot.
+Step 1.
+Download and Install Photo Converter.
+After that, you can launch the program as a screenshot.

-3. Select Text from the list, and then add text as image.
+Step 3.
+Select Text from the list, and then add text as an image.

-That’s the most powerful and effective way to copyright photos by protecting your works, which can make it much easier to fight back against intellectual property infringements.
-With the registration you will get legally permissible proof that you own the copyright on your photos.
-The rules for copyright photo system altered by different countries, we just take U.S. Copyright rules as example here.
-Follow the steps to complete the photos copyrighting.
+That’s the most effective way to copyright photos by protecting your works.
+It is much easier to fight back against intellectual property infringements.
+With the registration, you will get legal proof that you own the copyright on your photos.
+The rules for copyright photosystem altered by different countries, we take U.S. Copyright rules as an example here.
+Follow the steps to complete the pictures copyrighting.

-1. You could directly copyright photos online.
+Step 1.
+You can copyright photos online.
 Visit U.S. Copyright Office website: copyright.gov.
 If you register your photographs, you are eligible to collect statutory damages of up to $150,000 for each copyright infringement case.

 Step 2.
 Tap Register a Copyright.
-The money cost to copyright your photos varies by the numbers of photos you are filling at one time.
+The money cost to copyright your photos varies by the number of pictures you are filling at one time.

-3. Then you wait another eight or more months for the case processing.
-After 8 months, you will get a formal copyright registration certificate.
+Step 3.
+You wait another eight or more months for the case processing.
+After eight months, you will get a formal copyright registration certificate.
 Keep this legal proof in your safe in case you ever need it.

-Actually, in U.S., according to Berne Convention, at the moment of creation, when you press the shutter release, photos copyright applies automatically.
-But you still need to tell people that you are the creator of the photos, even you put them on copyright free photos websites.
-EXIF is the way to make a verification of ownership in the image itself.
+Actually, in the U.S., according to Berne Convention, at the moment of creation, when you press the shutter release, photo copyright applies automatically.
+But you want to tell people that you are the creator of the photos, even you put them on copyright-free photo websites.
+EXIF is the way to make a verification of ownership in the image.

-EXIF (Exchangeable image file format) is a standard that specifies the formats for images, sound, and ancillary tags used by digital cameras (including smartphones), scanners and other systems handling image and sound files recorded by digital cameras.
-These settings can then be later used to organize photographs, perform searches and provide vital information to photographers.
-This could be another form of protect and copyright your photos.
+EXIF (Exchangeable image file format) is a standard that specifies the formats for images, sound, and ancillary tags used by digital cameras (including smartphones), scanners, and other systems handling image and sound files recorded by digital cameras.
+These settings can use to organize photographs, perform searches and provide vital information to photographers.
+It could be another form of protection and copyright of your photos.
 You need to add your information to the files and edit the EXIF.

-1. Before editing the information of the photo, you need to remove the unnecessary information automatically recorded by camera.
+Step 1.
+Before editing the information of the photo, you need to remove the unnecessary information automatically recorded by a camera.

 Step 2.
-Windows Explorer is a powerful tool to view and remove EXIF data of picture.
-Right click on the photos you want to view the EXIF data, select Properties and navigate to Details.
+Windows Explorer is a powerful tool to view and remove EXIF data from the picture.
+Right-click on the photos you want to view the EXIF data, select Properties, and navigate to Details.

 Step 3.
-In order to remove EXIF data, select all images having same EXIF data, tap Details tab > Remove Properties > Personal Information.
+In order to remove EXIF data, select all images having the same EXIF data, tap the Details tab > Remove Properties > Personal Information.
 Now, on the next window screen, you can selectively choose to remove EXIF information from images.

 Step 4.
-When you need to use Windows explorer to edit the EXIF data, you can use Opanda PowerExif Editor for EXIF editing or other similar program.
-You could manage and record photographic data freely and keep maximum 60K characters as multi-language code to write your information and copyright the photos.
+When you need to use Windows Explorer to edit the EXIF data, you can use Opanda PowerExif Editor for EXIF editing or another similar program.
+You could manage and record photographic data freely and keep a maximum of 60K characters as multi-language code to write your information and copyright the photos.

-If you post photos on the Internet, no matter what kind of purpose you share them at first.
+If you post photos on the Internet, no matter what purpose you share them at first.
 Do copyright photos!
-Although getting a paper certification from government to protect your work may be costly, it would be much easier to fight back against intellectual property infringements in the future.
-Do some tricks to tell people that the photos are copyrighted is another way of protecting.
-If you think save and edit the EXIF data of your photo is a challenge, adding watermark on images to declare the ownership might be an easy way to copyright photos.
+Although getting a paper certification from the government to protect your work may be costly, it would be much easier to fight back against intellectual property infringements in the future.
+Do some tricks to tell people that the photos are copyrighted is another way of protecting them.
+If you think saving and editing the EXIF data of your photo is a challenge, adding a watermark on images to declare the ownership might be an easy way to copyright photos.